 Common problems when propagating a ZZ Plant

-Propagating plants won’t always be successful and the same is true with ZZ Plants.
 As these plants are really slow growers, roots and new leaves won’t appear for a month or two.
 This can be quite a long time for problems to develop so it’s important you keep an eye on your cuttings and know what signs to look out for which may suggest a problem.

 Why isn’t my ZZ cutting growing roots?

-Propagating ZZ Plants isn’t the quickest thing in the world and it can take several weeks or even months for there to be any sign of new roots.
+This isn’t the quickest thing in the world and it can take several weeks or even months for there to be any sign of new roots.
 As long as you are changing out the water regularly and keeping the plant in a nice warm environment you should start to see new roots eventually.
 If you want to try and speed up the process you can use rooting gel which encourages quicker growth but it’s not always going to give you the results you are after.

-If you are trying to propagate when the temperatures aren’t super high in your home then this may be the cause of the lack of growth.
+If you are trying to do this when the temperatures aren’t super high in your home then this may be the cause of the lack of growth.
 You can help to speed up root growth by using a heat pad that you place underneath your cuttings.
 This warms up the area and provides an ideal environment for new growth.

 Why is my cutting turning mushy?